Do you have a morning routine? Or do you wake up rushed, flustered and try to catch up the rest of the day?

 Now, I am a firm believer that if you win the morning, you win the day.

-I’m making it my goal to share the power of morning routines with the world.
+I’m making it my goal to share the power of morning rituals with the world.
 From publishing this post, a whole video series on Youtube, creating a course and telling anyone I can.

-Whether you are a stay at home mom, work 90 hours per week at a corporate job or are an entrepreneur… EVERYONE can greatly benefit from a morning routine.
+Whether you are a stay at home mom, work 90 hours per week at a corporate job or are an entrepreneur… EVERYONE can greatly benefit from starting a routine.

-You don’t need to spend 60-90 minutes, wake up at 4 am or take cold showers for morning routines to work.
-Yes, I’ll outline how those morning rituals can help, but the important part is that you create a morning routine that works for you.
+You don’t need to spend 60-90 minutes, wake up at 4 am or take cold showers for them to work.
+Yes, I’ll outline how those morning rituals can help, but the important part is that you create a routine that works for you.

 6 Reasons Why You Should Create a Morning Routine